-Here is the vacuum sealer I got from Meijer (not Wal-Mart): Ziploc V102 Vacuum Sealer.
-I also purchased the BPA-FREE roll of bags that allows you to create your own size which is nice.
+I got a vacuum sealer and I also purchased the BPA-FREE roll of bags that allows you to create your own size which is nice.
 This is the cheapest one I could find but it does the job well!

 I love fish.
 And not only because it is so healthy for you, but we really enjoy eating it at least 3 times a week for dinner and often lunch as well.
 We tend to go for the fattier fish because they are higher in omega-3’s and WAY more delicious.
 Salmon is a staple here but other fattier fish include Mackerel, Herring, Lake Trout, to name the most popular.